The Bonding: Workprint VHS discovery

 In the early 2010s, a VHS cassette with workprint version of "The Bonding" was brought to the attention of CBS from a collector, but not in time for an extended version to be made.
 The workprint version had six minutes of additional scenes over the broadcast version.

 Releases

 This was released in Japan on LaserDisc on July 5, 1996, in the half season set Log.
 5: Third Season Part.1 by CIC Video.
 This included episodes up to "A Matter of Perspective" on 12-inch double sided optical discs.
 The video was in NTSC format with both English and Japanese audio tracks.

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.

+Reception

+In a review for The A.V.
+Club, Zack Handlen gave "The Bonding" a "B+" grade, noting that the themes in the episode would reappear in Moore's work on Battlestar Galactica.